Venous Ulcerations in Hattiesburg, D'Iberville, and Meridian

 Venous ulcerations are caused by venous insufficiency, which results in damage to the venous system and blood that pools in the lower extremities.
 Factors that can put you at risk for venous ulcers include a family history of venous disease, diabetes, high blood pressure, deep vein thrombosis, obesity, aging, injury, and smoking.
 It's crucial to address any potential venous issues with Dr. Thompson early, as ulcers can lead to infections or long-lasting tissue damage.

-Vein Institute Hattiesburg can help provide comprehensive vein care to address venous ulcerations before they result in long-term tissue damage or additional pain.
-Common treatment methods for venous ulcers include:
+Vein Institute in Hattiesburg, D'Iberville, and Meridian can help provide comprehensive vein care to address venous ulcerations before they result in long-term tissue damage or additional pain.
+Common venous ulcer treatments include:

 • Compression therapies, including bandages and stockings